soshial/xdxf_makedict/format_standard/xdxf_description.md

         ```
         Also, `<sup>` and `<sub>` tags are allowed inside `<k>`.
         * `<opt>` Marks optional part of a key-phrase.
 Articles are searched by the `<k>` contents without `<opt>` contents, but are showed in the article with it.
 Tag `<opt>` might be used only inside `<k>` tag.
-    2. `<def>` This tag cotains either whole body of a word article inside `<ar>`, or a definition itself or a group of definitions, that fall into a certain category.
+    2. `<def>` This tag contains either whole body of a word article inside `<ar>`, or a definition itself or a group of definitions, that fall into a certain category.
         *Tip*.
 Those categories could be different parts of speech or have different etymology, for example, or the same sense with different connotations.
         Note that `<def>` tags can be nested inside each other and they usually do, unless the article is as plain as "1 word-to-1 word" translation.
+Check out some examples [here](https://github.com/soshial/xdxf_makedict/issues/37).
         Main `<def>` tag must be inside `<ar>` even if an article is simple and there is nothing to group. `<deftext>` tags contain actual textual definitions.
         \* They might have a `cmt` (comment) attribute, that helps disambiguate one definition from others.
         \* They might have a unique lowercase alphanumerical `id` attribute [01-9a-z], that can be referred to from another article.